0joshuaolson1/deranged-discovery/c.md

 ## A solution

 WHOIS services require already knowing a website in order to look it up.
-Reverse IP search has opt-in (in the registration process), robots.txt, and mention dependence problems since they rely on [indexers](https://www.domcop.com/top-10-million-domains)/[archivers](https://archive.org/).
+Reverse IP search has opt-in (in the registration process), robots.txt, and mention-dependence problems since they rely on [indexers](https://www.domcop.com/top-10-million-domains)/[archivers](https://archive.org/).
 Public registrar logs aren't really a thing.
 [Zone data](https://dnpedia.com/tlds/daily.php) [isn't exactly open or centralized](https://www.iana.org/domains/root/db), especially for ccTLDs.

 Then I found this: